 Provide practical support

 In addition to emotional support, your loved one may also need practical support as they recover from trauma.
-This may include helping with everyday tasks like grocery shopping or cooking meals, as well as more significant assistance like finding housing or getting treatment for substance abuse or mental health issues.
+This may include helping with everyday tasks like grocery shopping or cooking meals.
+As well as more significant assistance like finding housing or getting treatment for substance abuse or mental health issues.

 You can help by taking on some of their responsibilities or connecting them with resources that can help.
-For example, if your loved one is having difficulty holding down a job, you could help them search for new job opportunities or connect them with career counselling services.
+For example, if your loved one is having difficulty holding down a job.
+You could help them search for new job opportunities or connect them with career counselling services.

 If they’re struggling to pay bills, you could help them find government assistance programs or connect them with financial advisors who could help them get their finances back on track.